It’s one of the most-famous business expressions: “If you can’t measure it, you can’t manage it.”

 A neutral multidimensional data observability platform provides all of the missing features above.
 This empowers data engineers with the real-time visibility, intelligence and control to build a culture of value engineering and data reuse that optimizes not just ongoing costs, but also ROI.

-This is what the Acceldata data observability platform provides.
-Torch, our data quality and reliability solution, provides automated ongoing data discovery and cataloging.
+The Acceldata Data Observability platform provides automated ongoing data discovery and cataloging.
 This ensures that all datasets wherever they are stored are visible to all users in the system through a centralized inventory.
 This prevents the growth of data silos that are expensive to store, create trust and data quality issues, as well as security risks.

-Torch’s data profiling capabilities also help companies ensure error-free data migrations to the cloud.
-The latest version of Acceldata Torch, version 1.2.1, has just been released, with improvements to the above features – learn more here.
+With Acceldata's data profiling capabilities also help companies ensure error-free data migrations to the cloud.

-The granular real-time tracking in Acceldata Pulse and Acceldata Flow also lets companies track and predict their data operation costs, not just to the individual pipeline, but to the individual application or user.
+Additionally, the Acceldata platform also lets companies track and predict their data operation costs, not just to the individual pipeline, but to the individual application or user.
 This enables accurate chargebacks to different departments and users, and allows companies to calculate the value or ROI generated by a particular data-driven application or business process.
-Flow further reduces data costs by enabling you to automate operations and manage thousands of data pipelines with fewer data engineers, while abiding by your key SLAs.
+It further reduces data costs by enabling you to automate operations and manage thousands of data pipelines with fewer data engineers, while abiding by your key SLAs.

 Managing data, its costs and its benefits are mission-critical for data-driven organizations.
 To do so, you need to measure what is happening.
 The best solution for providing that real-time data, visibility and control is a multidimensional data observability platform like Acceldata.